Mobile Simulator FOR Testing

 Waldo comes with all the critical features required to support automated testing at scale out of the box.

-Take the pain, and wasted time, out of building tests
+Take the pain, and wasted time, out of test creation and maintenance

 Stop worrying about different results from the same test